twinklefan/Icergency/README.md

 link: https://twinklefan.github.io/Icergency/

-This is not a mobile friendly website
+This is not a mobile friendly website and also doesn't work that well on screens too big